TheCodingEgg/FileManager/README.md

 - go to http://localhost:26901/vnc_lite.html (password is headless)

-Contribuțiile fiecărui membru:
-- Alex și Andrei au lucrat pe GUI și logica filetreeului.
-Alex a făcut arhitectura inițială și Andrei a făcut overhaul pe anumitea aspecte.
-- Luca a făcut ceva testing și a dockerizat appul, a scris READMEul și s-a ocupat de dependency management.

-Dificultăți întâmpinate: tiparea slabă a limbajului pyton și viteza comparativ înceată cu a unui limbaj compilat.
-Layouturile din PySimpleGUI au dat bătăi de cap.
-Exception handlingul face uneori aplicația să dea crash.
-A constituit o dificultate mare să containerizez un app cu GUI în docker.
+Contributions from each member:

+Alex and Andrei worked on GUI and filetree logic.
+Alex did the initial architecture and Andrei did the overhaul on some aspects.
+Luca did some testing and dockerized the app, wrote the README and handled dependency management.
+Difficulties encountered: poor typing of the pyton language and comparatively slow speed compared to a compiled language.
+The layouts in PySimpleGUI were a headache.
+Exception handling sometimes makes the application crash.
+It was a big difficulty to containerize a GUI app in docker.